 Videos for Change 2018

 Give your students the opportunity to lead social change and develop valuable global competencies through the High Resolves national Videos for Change challenge.
-We are challenging students from Years 7 - 12 to submit a one-minute video about a social issue they feel passionate about.
+Students from Years 7-12 are challenged to submit a one minute video on a social issue they feel passionate about, with the chance to be featured on Network TEN's The Project and win a share of prizes worth over $10,000!

 Videos for Change Professional Development for Teachers

-Join us for a free professional development workshop and receive the Videos for Change Teacher Pack which contains a unit of work aligned to curriculum, plus high-quality classroom resources.
+Join us for a professional development workshop or webinar and receive the Videos for Change teacher resources to support you in implementing this challenge at your school.

 Videos for Change 2017 Winner